 If I did not get a grant this academic year, may I apply next year?

 Yes, the grants are for one academic year only.
 Whether you are a new applicant or a renewing applicant, you must reapply each academic year.
 The grants are never automatically renewed.
 The grant application may be obtained as stated in HOW TO APPLY

 Is there an age limit on the applicant?

 No. Anyone may apply for the Foundation Grant provided the application criteria is met, i.e. the 2.75 GPA, top fifty percent of high school graduating class (no matter how old you are when you apply) and a resident of the state of Ohio.
 See ABOUT THE FOUNDATION and APPLICATION INFORMATION.

 What is the usual amount of an individual grant?

 The grant amounts vary on the amount of need of each applicant.
-The amount of each grant is solely determined by the Trustees.
-Individual grantee needs vary on the college, university, technical or trade school attended family contributions and other financial aid received.
+The amount of each grant is solely determined by the Foundation Trustees.
+Individual grantee needs vary on the college or university attended, family contributions and other financial aid received.

 What does the Foundation consider as an "independent" applicant?